 “STEAM increases learning,” said Olivia Boatner, program director of magnet schools.
 “The interdisciplinary model helps students become better engineers.
 How?
 They learn how to think artistically.
 We also engage artists in STEM fields.
 In STEAM, creativity is key.
 It addresses through real–world projects why the STEM subjects should matter to everyone.”

-Aldine ISD teachers will lead the lessons and activities during the eight-day camp.
+Aldine ISD teachers will lead the lessons and activities during the camp.
 Students will have fun working and playing during hands-on, student-centered activities.

 Alternative & Renewable Energy